zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/GettingStarted/ScalingToMoreVehicles/index.md

 # Scaling to More Vehicles/Hosts

 The framework can be extended beyond two vehicles by adding more hosts and namespaces.

-During testing with the available machines, certain issues were encountered that impacted performance.
+However, during testing with the available machines, certain issues were encountered that impacted performance.

 Despite these constraints, the framework remained fully operational.
+Instructions are given below, as well as an example using a third host.

 ## General Scaling Procedure